 Don't worry, this isn't going to be an "X reasons why Valentine's Day is stupid" article.
 Just as little as the written version of a "Witness to Valentine's Day" conversion.
-Because I am one of those people who find themselves in the wonderful gray area and have made it my mission to move the two opinion groups a little closer together in this post.
+Because I am one of those people who find themselves in the wonderful gray area and have made it my mission to bring the two groups of opinion a little closer together in this article.
 Will you take the challenge?

 Valentine's Day - feelings of happiness for some, flood of triggers for others